 The optometrist may use eye drops to dilate the pupils for a better view, but this is harmless and temporary.
 Regularly scheduled eye exams are essential for maintaining good vision and eye health in children.

-The Benefits of Early Detection and Treatmentoptician putting glasses on a little girl's face
+The Benefits of Early Detection and Treatment

 Early detection of vision problems is crucial for your child since it can prevent more serious issues from developing later on.
 Identifying and addressing problems such as nearsightedness, farsightedness, or astigmatism early on can avert complications like amblyopia (lazy eye) or strabismus (crossed eyes), which can lead to long-term vision impairment if left untreated.